SFDO-Tooling/CumulusCI/docs/config.rst

 It's also possible to use tasks and flows from another project with CumulusCI.
 The other project must be named under the ``sources`` section of the project ``cumulusci.yml`` file.

-Example: When tasks or flows are referenced using the `npsp` namespace, CumulusCI fetches the source from the NPSP GitHub repository.
+For example, when tasks or flows are referenced using the `npsp` namespace, CumulusCI fetches the source from the NPSP GitHub repository.

 .. code-block:: yaml